(Please also read the WHAT TO EXPECT section)

-I am available by appointment only.
+Services are available by appointment only.
+No walk-ins are accepted.
 Please click the “schedule now” button to schedule your appointment.
 All appointments must be booked online.
-If for some reason you can not book online you are required to come to the office to book in person.
+If for some reason you can not book online you can come to the office to book in person ( please call ahead).
 A $50 deposit for each appointment is required.

 Will there be a consultation?